Vivek Wadhwa: Controversy and criticism

+In January 2016 he wrote an article stating Bitcoin was dead.

 Withdrawal from the societal debate on women in technology

 In 2015, Wadhwa was criticized publicly by several women in technology for the way in which he was speaking on behalf of women in technology.
 One example mentioned was that at an event, he had used the slang word "floozies" when referring to technology companies needing to take hiring women more seriously, in the context of his advocacy for tech companies to include higher-ranking women on interview panels for female candidates.
 Wadhwa responded to the criticism by writing that he had not known what the word "floozy" meant due to his poor grasp of American slang, as an immigrant, that he had apologized at the event as soon as his misstep was pointed out to him, and that he had lost sleep over the ordeal.

 The podcast TLDR, which is produced by an NPR affiliate, interviewed one of the critics, Amelia Greenhall, about a post she had recently written, entitled "Quiet, Ladies. @wadhwa is speaking now".
 Wadhwa published a response, alleging that several false claims were made in the original TLDR episode, and calling it an "unfair attack" on him.
 TLDR took down their original podcast episode and apologized for not speaking to Wadhwa about it before publication, and expressed regret for not fact-checking it.
 TLDR's next episode was a follow-up which gave Wadhwa a right of reply.
 However, Gawker's Jay Hathaway opined that "in the process of defending himself, Vivek Wadhwa ended up confirming much of what TL;DR asserted about his attitude".

 On February 23, Wadhwa wrote an article in the Washington Post explaining why he would no longer participate in the debate on women in technology, writing, "I may have made the mistake of fighting the battles of women in technology for too long.
 And I may have taken the accusations too personally.
 Today there is a chorus of very powerful, intelligent, voices who are speaking from personal experience.
 The women who I have written about, who have lived the discrimination and abuse, as well as others, deserve the air time."
 The New York Times columnist Farhad Manjoo wrote a subsequent article entitled "An Outspoken Voice for Women in Tech, Foiled by His Tone" which summarized the imbroglio, and quoted Wadhwa and a number of women in technology in relation to it.